systemjs/systemjs/README.md

 `es6-module-loader.js` will then be included automatically and the [Traceur](https://github.com/google/traceur-compiler) parser is dynamically included from `traceur.js` when loading an ES6 module only.

-_Note this version does not come with jspm paths support by default._

 ### Write and Load a Module

 app/test.js: